 The Bluetooth Low Energy (LE) radio is designed for very low power operation.
 Transmitting data over 40 channels in the 2.4GHz unlicensed ISM frequency band, the Bluetooth LE radio provides developers a tremendous amount of flexibility to build products that meet the unique connectivity requirements of their market.
 Bluetooth LE supports multiple communication topologies, expanding from point-to-point to broadcast and, most recently, mesh, enabling Bluetooth technology to support the creation of reliable, large-scale device networks.
 While initially known for its device communications capabilities, Bluetooth LE is now also widely used as a device positioning technology to address the increasing demand for high accuracy indoor location services.
 Bluetooth LE now includes features that enable one device to determine the presence, distance, and direction of another device.

 Bluetooth tech is in constant development.
 If you would like to be kept apprised of Packetcraft's participation in the advancement of the technology, subscribe to our quarterly newsletter.

 Bluetooth LE Primer

-Are you new to Bluetooth Low Energy (LE)?
+New to Bluetooth Low Energy (LE)?
 The Bluetooth® LE Primer explains key aspects of Bluetooth LE technology at a technical level.
 It also provides references to other study guides, papers, and formal specifications, making it as easy as possible to navigate the other Bluetooth SIG related resources.
+Go HERE to download.